pri-Mohanty/subnuclear-sherlock/README.md

 $$E_1 = \gamma\left(\frac{M}{2} + \beta p_{z,\text{rest}}\right)$$

-The parent mass $M$ is therefore recoverable from particle 1's lab-frame 4-vector alone, up to the shared boost parameters $(\beta, \gamma)$ — which are also encoded in particle 1's momentum components.
+The parent mass $M$ is therefore recoverable from particle 1's lab-frame 4-vector alone, up to the shared boost parameters $(\beta, \gamma)$  -which are also encoded in particle 1's momentum components.
 The information is locally available in each token because the 2-body decay kinematics make each particle's 4-vector individually sufficient to reconstruct the parent mass.

 This is why cross-particle attention is unnecessary: the model learned to extract $M$ from each particle independently, because the physics of this specific dataset permits it.
 The marginal improvement from mean pooling (0.9925 vs 0.9860) reflects the slight additional constraint from combining both tokens.